 Students from mathematics as well as other scientific and engineering backgrounds are very welcome.

-2. Studying aspects of local and global geometrical and topological characteristics of RNA in search for site-specific binding molecules.
+4. Studying aspects of local and global geometrical and topological characteristics of proteins in order to understand protein structure and function.

-Graduate Students: Experience with programming in Python would be preferred.
+Graduate Students: Experience with programming in Python or C++ would be preferred.
 Topology knowledge is not required.

 Undergraduate Students: Experience with programming in Matlab or Python is desired but not necessary.
 Topology knowledge is not required.